 While head-down, the two (2) Performers fly this Pattern as a pair.
 While head-down and flying over the Ring, each Performer in the pair performs a 180° pirouette.
-The pair then performs one-half inface Eagle under the Ring to head-up.
+The pair then performs a transition head-first through back-down under the Ring to head-up.
 While head-up and flying over the Ring, each Performer in the pair performs a 180° pirouette.
-The pair performs one-half inface Reverse Eagle under the Ring to head-down.
+The pair through back-down under the Ring to head-down at transition feet-first through back-down under the Ring to head-down.